JoshAshby/pyRethinkORM/README.rst

 #.
 This is a very early release, things might break, and the code is honestly a
    little childish at best.
 In other words: It'll hopefully get better, but it might be a little limited right now.
+#.
+This project follows the semantic versioning specs.
+All Minor and
+   patch versions will not break the major versions API, however an bump of the major version signifies that backwards compatibility will most likely be broken.

 Documentation